 - Look at my three reasons above and then consider- that’s just for the code.
 Now you need to tack on time for…

-- Art graphics that will sell, not those things you ripped off Google images
+- Art graphics that people will want to pay money for, not those things you ripped off Google images

 - A webpage